All about scorecards

 5. Purpose, duration and potential outcomes mentioned.
 Rep took control of the conversation.

-Phase 3: Learning from the data
+Phase 3: Learn from the data

 The last phase of the scorecard workflow involves leveraging scored calls and monitoring progress.